devcomp-io/devcomp.io/www/roadmap.md

 now (May 2014) and the end of 2014 while *recoding the process in weekly video conference calls* and other learning materials. [learn.devcomp.io](http://learn.devcomp.io)

-devcomp.io is a realtime test to see how a wide community can work together on a complex open source system using best practices and latest tooling by following the leadership of a small group of developers operating under the [Programmer Anarchy](https://www.youtube.com/watch?v=uk-CF7klLdA) model.
+devcomp.io is a continously evolving test to see how a wide community can work together on a complex open source system using best practices and latest tooling by following the leadership of a small group of developers operating under the [Programmer Anarchy](https://www.youtube.com/watch?v=uk-CF7klLdA) model.